Alvin D. Brown Memorial Swimming Pool History

 Today, Brown Pool has transformed into much of what our community demands.
 We offer various recreation opportunities such as the 8-lane Olympic length main pool that is able to host Pendleton Swim Club practice twice daily, and lap swimming morning and evening.
 Swim lessons for kids starting at 4 years old are taught morning and evening by our certified lifeguards.
 Water Zumba and Aerobics draw many in for exercise with certified YMCA instructors.

 Grandparents find Brown Pool a great place to entertain visiting grandchildren.
 The waterslide offers excitement with a cool plunge into the pool after an exhilarating run down the twisted sluice.
 The 2 diving boards provide challenges to those attempting to perfect their front dive or cannonball the observant guards.
-A baby pool for toddlers and a concession stand to curb your hunger will provide all that is needed for a fun afternoon for all.
+A baby pool for toddlers and a concession stand to curb your hunger will provide all that is needed.

 Community Supports Brown Pool